Open

 Directions

-From Enumclaw, drive east on Highway 410 for 20.7 miles past Greenwater to Forest Service Road 70 and turn left.
-Continue 8.3 miles to Forest Service Road 7030, turn left and proceed 4 miles to the Twin Camps T-intersection.
-Turn left, stay on FS Road 7030 for 1.3 miles to the turnoff, turn right and continue 1.3 miles to Kelly Butte Trailhead.
-High-clearance vehicles recommended due to rocks, dips, and steep drop-offs.
+From Enumclaw, head east on Highway 410 for 20.7 miles past Greenwater to Forest Service Road 70 and turn left.
+Continue 8.3 miles to Forest Service Road 7030, turn left and proceed 4 miles to the Twin Camps junction.
+Turn left to stay on FS Road 7030 for 1.3 miles to the turnoff, then turn right and continue 1.3 miles to Kelly Butte Trailhead.
+High-clearance vehicles are recommended on FS Road 7030.

 Amenities